sirkotsky/falmouth/content/blog/2021-09-28 Remediation Challenge.md

 tags:
 ---

 This week, we were tasked to remediate an existing artefact into something new.
-For this creative challenge, I decided to employ David Bowie's favourite methods of cut–ups, mixed with an opposite thinking.
+For this creative challenge, I decided to employ David Bowie's favourite methods of cut–ups, meant to boost the imagination and ‘glean new meaning from thoughts and ideas’(Chicola 2020), mixed with the Opposite Thinking technique.
 I've been writing poetry for ages, I recently started publishing poems in English, so it was a fruitful exercise not only in applying creative thinking, but in writing poetry, too.

 I picked the first stanza of one of the darkest poems I know and love — Pablo Neruda's "Nothing But Death" — and used it as a basis for my micro–poem.
 Since the tone of the original is rather grim, it completely lacks any reminiscence of positivity and cheerfulness, I thought it would be a good challenge to transform it into something completely opposite.